Bracye/Total_Recall/README.md

 Given the following array `const randomThings = [1, 10, "Hello", true]`

 - How do you access the 1st element in the array?
+  I would access the 1st element with console.log and with randomThings[0].

 - Change the value of `"Hello"` to `"World"`
+  I would use randomThings[2] = "World" it would change the 3rd element to "World".

-- Check the value of the array to make sure it updated the array using `console.log()`
+- Check the value of the array to make sure it updated the array using `console.log()` I would use console.log(randomThings[2]) to see if it was updated.

 ### D. Change values

 Given the following array const ourClass = ["Salty", "Zoom", "Sardine", "Slack", "Github"]

-What would you write to access the 3rd element of the array?
+What would you write to access the 3rd element of the array? ourClass[2]

-Change the value of "Github" to "Octocat"
+Change the value of "Github" to "Octocat" ourClass[4] = "Octocat"

-Add a new element, "Cloud City" to the array
+Add a new element, "Cloud City" to the array ourClass.push("Cloud City")

 ### E. Mix It Up